Acute myeloid leukemia: Treatment

-First-line treatment of AML consists primarily of chemotherapy, and is divided into two phases: induction and consolidation.
+The first-line treatment of acute myeloid leukemia consists primarily of chemotherapy, and is divided into two phases: induction and consolidation.
 The goal of induction therapy is to achieve a complete remission by reducing the number of leukemic cells to an undetectable level; the goal of consolidation therapy is to eliminate any residual undetectable disease and achieve a cure.
 Hematopoietic stem cell transplantation is usually considered if induction chemotherapy fails or after a person relapses, although transplantation is also sometimes used as front-line therapy for people with high-risk disease.
-Efforts to use tyrosine kinase inhibitors in AML continue.
+Efforts to use targeted therapies such as tyrosine kinase inhibitors in AML continue.
+Various induction strategies are used, most of which center on daunorubicin (or a closely related drug) and cytarabine.

+Ziftomenib (Komzifti) was approved for medical use in the United States in November 2025.

-Induction
+Induction chemotherapy

-The goal of the induction phase is to reach a complete remission.
+The goal and purpose of the induction phase is to reach a complete remission.
 Complete remission does not mean the disease has been cured; rather, it signifies no disease can be detected with available diagnostic methods.
 All subtypes except acute promyelocytic leukemia are usually given induction chemotherapy with cytarabine and an anthracycline such as daunorubicin or idarubicin.
 This induction chemotherapy regimen is known as "7+3" (or "3+7"), because the cytarabine is given as a continuous IV infusion for seven consecutive days while the anthracycline is given for three consecutive days as an IV push.
 Response to this treatment varies with age, with people aged less than 60 years having better remission rates between 60% and 80%, while older people having lower remission rates between 33% and 60%.
 Because of the toxic effects of therapy and a greater chance of AML resistance to this induction therapy, different treatment, such as that in clinical trials might be offered to people 60–65 years or older.

 Acute promyelocytic leukemia is treated with all-trans-retinoic acid (ATRA) and either arsenic trioxide (ATO) monotherapy or an anthracycline.
 A syndrome similar to disseminated intravascular coagulation can develop during the initial few days of treatment or at the time the leukemia is diagnosed, and treatment can be complicated by a differentiation syndrome characterised by fever, fluid overload and low oxygen levels.
 Acute promyelocytic leukemia is considered curable.
 There is insufficient evidence to determine if prescribing ATRA in addition to chemotherapy to adults who have other subtypes of acute myeloid leukaemia is helpful.